 Aquafaba

-Anyone serious about vegan baking should know about aquafaba, which was dreamed up by some mad kitchen genius and caught on widely around 2015.
+Anyone serious about vegan baking should experiment with aquafaba, which was dreamed up by some mad kitchen genius and caught on widely around 2015.
 Aquafaba can do things that egg replacer powders can’t.
 Most notably you can use aquafaba to make soufflé, angel food cake, and a killer lemon meringue pie.

 Aquafaba has attracted a cult of vegan cooking enthusiasts, and has even spawned a popular cookbook: Zsu Dever’s Aquafaba: Sweet and Savory Vegan Recipes.